To 'digital detox' or not to digital detox

 Apart from the aforementioned, there is another very obvious reason of supporting the patient.
 Many addicts may still be dealing with the chaos, trauma and often frightening aftermath of broken promises and damaged relationships.
 This may be overwhelming and damaging if they are exposed to such things in the first phase of recovery.
 Once they are feeling more well then these problems and situations can be tackled in the latter stages of primary treatment if need be.
 Another reason is the opportunity for the patient to be able to be more focused on themselves and their needs rather than being distracted or fixating on something outside of themselves like a phone or the internet.

-This fits into our treatment philosophy here at Priory Hospital Chelmsford where patients on our Addiction Treatment Programme are strongly encouraged to spend time with each other between and after scheduled activities; these social interactions between peers are an important part of the treatment process.
+This fits into our treatment philosophy here at Priory Hospital Chelmsford where patients on our Addiction Treatment Programme are strongly encouraged to spend time with each other between and after scheduled activities; these social interactions between peers are an important part of the addiction treatment process.
 The group is the primary medium of treatment.
 A safe, supportive, non-judgemental atmosphere of unconditional acceptance encourages self-disclosure, promotes self-esteem and facilitates changes in attitude and behaviour.
 The group setting provides a context for interpersonal learning and nurtures connectedness with others, directly opposing the social and emotional isolation commonly associated with addictive behaviours.
 Our therapeutic process promotes and encourages the development of intimate and authentic relationships necessary for wellbeing and thus recovery, and which may be lacking according to various research in the digital and mobile phone domains.